dzackgarza/Notes/Graduate/Advisor Notes.md

 But this does not solve the problem for homeo $\Sigma_g \to M^3 \to S_1$.

+Why?
+Relates back to a paper of Thurston's

 ---

 [Part 3: Reconstruction problems in geometry and topology](https://www.youtube.com/watch?v=X0XBnKBKSDI)